HAL Dhruv: Operational history

-Indian service
+India

 Deliveries of the Dhruv commenced in January 2002, nine years after the prototype's first flight, and nearly eighteen years after the program was initiated.

 The Indian Coast Guard was the first service to operate the Dhruv; this was followed by the Indian Army, Indian Navy, Indian Air Force and the Border Security Force.
-75 Dhruvs were delivered to the Indian armed forces by 2007, and as of 2008 it was planned to produce 40 helicopters annually.
-The Indian Air Force's Sarang aerobatic display team performs using 4 Dhruv helicopters.
-In 2007, a further order for 166 helicopters was placed by the Indian Army.
-India may order up to 12 Dhruvs outfitted with an onboard emergency medical suite, to be used by the Armed Forces Medical Services for MEDEVAC purposes.

-The Dhruv is capable of flying at high altitudes, as it was an Army requirement for the helicopter to be able operate in the Siachen Glacier and Kashmir regions.
+75 Dhruvs were delivered to the Indian military and other government and civilian operators by 2007, and as of 2008 it was planned to produce 40 helicopters annually.
+The Indian Air Force's Sarang aerobatic display team performs using four Dhruv helicopters.
+By December 2007, while the Indian Army established two ALH squadrons at Nashik and Manasbal, the Indian Air Force operationalised two ALH squadrons in Yelehanka AFS in Bengaluru and Sarsawa AFS.The Dhruv is capable of flying at high altitudes, as it was an Army requirement for the helicopter to be able operate in the Siachen Glacier and Kashmir regions.
 In September 2007, the Dhruv Mk.3 was cleared for high-altitude flying in the Siachen Sector after six months of trials.
 In October 2007, a Dhruv Mk.3 flew to an altitude of 27500 ft ASL in Siachen.
 An Indian Army report in 2009 criticised the Dhruv's performance, stating: "The ALH was not able to fly above 5,000m, though the army's requirements stipulated an ability to fly up to 6,500m"; this has been blamed on the TM333 engine.
 As a consequence the Army had to continue relying on the older Cheetah/Cheetal helicopters to meet the shortfall.
 The more powerful Shakti-1H engine has since been introduced on the Dhruv Mk.3; on one test it carried 600 kg load to Sonam Post against the Army's requirement of 200 kg.
 The Indian Army received the first batch of Dhruv Mk.3s during Aero India 2011.